Strong anharmonicity dictates ultralow thermal conductivities of type-I clathrates: Methods

 \subsection{Clathrate model}

 To study the vibrational structure and thermal transport properties of type-I clathrates, we use a coarse-grained model of the material~\cite{jasrasaria2024}, illustrated in Fig.~\ref{fig1:model-vdmft}b.
 We model dodecahedral and tetrakaidecahedral cages with single ``hollow" atoms, which are arranged on an FCC lattice and interact through a Lennard-Jones (LJ) potential.
+While the model neglects high-frequency intracage dynamics, the resulting modes have small group velocities and high frequencies and will therefore have minor contributions to the overall thermal conductivity~\cite{tadano_impact_2015}.
 Guest atoms are described by smaller atoms at each FCC site, which interact with the cage atoms at those sites through anharmonic, quartic potentials.
 The Hamiltonian for our clathrate model is given by

 where the primed summation indicates that only cages and guests on the same lattice site interact.
 Here, $\bm{m},\bm{n}$ are lattice translation vectors, $\alpha,\beta$ are indices over atoms in the unit cell, and $i$ is an index over the Cartesian directions.
 The position, momentum, and mass of atom $\alpha$ in cell $\bm{m}$ are given by $\bm{r}_{\bm{m}\alpha}$, $\bm{p}_{\bm{m}\alpha}$, and $m_{\alpha}$, respectively.
-Further details about our model, including parameters for the LJ and quartic potentials, are given in our previous work~\cite{jasrasaria2024}.
-Importantly, the symmetry of our model implies that cubic force constants involving guest atoms are identically zero, i.e., $\partial^3 \mathcal{V}/\partial u_{\bm{m}\alpha i} \partial u_{\bm{n}\beta j} \partial u_{\bm{l} \gamma k} = 0$, where $\alpha,\beta$ and/or $\gamma$ are guest atoms, although this is not true of the fully atomic material.
-This difference has important implications for the performance of perturbation theory and comparison to previous works, as discussed below.
+Further details about our model, including parameters for the LJ and quartic potentials, are given in the Supplemental Material (SM)~\footnote{See Supplemental Material at [XXX] for details about clathrate model and parameters; details of molecular dynamics, self-consistent phonon, and perturbation theory calculations; figures regarding phonon mean-free-paths and effects of grain boundary scattering; figures comparing thermal conductivities calculated using different methods; and analysis of the temperature dependence of thermal conductivities.
+The Supplemental Material also includes Refs.~[\onlinecite{plimpton1995fast, Parlinski1997, Zhou2014}]} .
+Although our model is parameterized against first-principles calculations~\cite{jasrasaria2024}, we note that it has vanishing cubic force constants involving guest atoms, i.e., $\partial^3 \mathcal{V}/\partial u_{\bm{m}\alpha i} \partial u_{\bm{n}\beta j} \partial u_{\bm{l} \gamma k} = 0$, where $\alpha,\beta$ and/or $\gamma$ are guest atoms, although this is not true of the fully atomistic material.
+This difference has important implications for the performance of PT and comparison to previous works, as discussed below.